 The prayer of agreement is one of the most powerful gifts that God has provided for victory in our Christian lives.
 He has promised us that He will respond to this time of focused prayer as we seek His face together.

-We have the “21 Days of Breakthrough Prayer” book available for free on Sundays at church.
+Get the “21 Days of Breakthrough Prayer” book online here:

 Jesus got up early in the morning to spend time with His Heavenly Father.
 Make a daily appointment with God — whether it’s first thing in the morning, at lunch, or in the evening — and faithfully keep it.